Life-cycle greenhouse gas emissions of energy sources: Studies after the 2014 IPCC report

 Individual studies show a wide range of estimates for fuel sources arising from the different methodologies used.
 Those on the low end tend to leave parts of the life cycle out of their analysis, while those on the high end often make unrealistic assumptions about the amount of energy used in some parts of the life cycle.

-Turkey has approved building Afşin-Elbistan C, near an opencast lignite mine, which would make the lignite powerplant at over 5400 gCO2eq/kWh far less carbon efficient than other thermal power plants.

 Since the 2014 IPCC study some geothermal has been found to emit CO_{2} such as some geothermal power in Italy: further research is ongoing in the 2020s.